Formula One drivers from Brazil

-There have been 32 Formula One drivers who have represented Brazil, including three world champions.
-Ayrton Senna, the three-time title winner, is regarded by many as the best driver in the history of Formula One.
+There have been 33 Formula One drivers who have represented Brazil, including three world champions.
+Ayrton Senna, the three-time title winner, is regarded as one of the greatest drivers in the history of Formula One.
 Nelson Piquet also won the title three times and Emerson Fittipaldi was a two-time winner.
 Rubens Barrichello, who used to hold the record for the most races contested with 322 starts, finished as the championship runner-up in two seasons.
 Following the retirement of Felipe Massa after the 2017 season, in 2018 there were no Brazilian drivers entered for the World Championship, the first time this had occurred since 1969.
+Gabriel Bortoleto joined Sauber for the 2025 season, becoming the 33rd Brazilian Formula One driver after four seasons' absence of Brazilian drivers.

 World champions and race winners

 Brazil produced three world champions, all of whom won more than once.
 Emerson Fittipaldi was the first Brazilian to secure the Drivers' Championship, winning in 1972 and 1974.
 Nelson Piquet managed one better, winning the championship three times in the 1980s and became the first Brazilian triple world champion.
-In 1991 31-year-old Ayrton Senna won his third title, making him the youngest ever three-time world champion at that time.
+In 1991, 31-year-old Ayrton Senna won his third title, making him the youngest ever three-time world champion at that time.

 Six Brazilian drivers won at least one Grand Prix, with a combined total of 101 wins.
 Ayrton Senna has won the most races with 41 victories, while Nelson Piquet won 23 out of 204 race starts.
 Fittipaldi, Rubens Barrichello, and Felipe Massa have each claimed more than ten wins.
 Carlos Pace scored his only victory at the 1975 Brazilian Grand Prix.
 Emerson Fittipaldi was the first Brazilian to win a Formula One Grand Prix – the 1970 United States Grand Prix at the Watkins Glen Grand Prix Race Course.

 No Brazilian driver has won a Grand Prix since Barrichello's last win at the 2009 Italian Grand Prix, the country's longest barren run since Fittipaldi's maiden victory.

+Current drivers

+Gabriel Bortoleto is the only current driver.
+He joined Sauber for the 2025 season.